-Book Reviews: An overlooked path to Success [Infographic]
+Book Reviews: An Overlooked Path to Success

 Imagine this scenario: You’re browsing through Goodreads, looking for a book to keep you entertained this weekend.
 You’re in the lists, under the Sci-Fi tags, checking out Best Steampunk Books.
 You could just go with the top of the list, but there are those star ratings.
 A 3-star book at the top of the list?
 No thanks.
 I’ll scroll down to number 17, with 4.5 stars thank you very much.